-"Oil pumped" dry nitrogen, or anhydrous CO2 in this order of preference may be used to raise the pressure to the proper level for testing.
+"Oil pumped" dry nitrogen, or anhydrous $CO_2$ in this order of preference may be used to raise the pressure to the proper level for testing.

-When the proper pressure is attained, test for leaks.
+When the proper pressure is attained, test for leaks with the soap mixture previously described.
 After all leaks are found and marked, relieve the system pressure and repair the leaks.
 Never attempt to repair soldered or welded joints while the system is under pressure.
 Soldered joints should be opened and re soldered.